bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 * The bank lends this out to lendees, and charges them interest for the privilege.
 * Some of the interest paid by the lendees is passed on from the bank to the depositor as an incentive to bank with them.

-It turns out this description doesn't fully capture what goes on, I don't want to say that it is wrong, as in some sense it is a fairly truthful representation, it's just simplified to the point that you cannot use this mental model to usefully reason about many things about banks.
-This may be fine as many people can go their whole lives without contemplating what is to follow and only care about the bank's interface which allows them to do certain activities - deposit money for interest, move money, obtain loans etc.
+It turns out this description doesn't fully capture what goes on, I'm reluctant to say that it's wrong, as in some sense it's a fairly truthful representation, it's just simplified to the point that you cannot usefully reason about many aspects of banks with this level of understanding.
+This may be fine as people often go their whole lives without contemplating what is to follow and only care about the bank's interface which allows them to do certain activities - deposit money for interest, move money, obtain loans etc.

 The above description naturally raises some thoughts:
 1. Something somehow just feels a little impossible about the lendees having to pay back more interest to the bank than money they were given.